pequet/stentor-01/memory-bank/development-status.md

 domain: system-state
 subject: Stentor-01
 status: active
-summary: Provides a high-level overview of the project's status, indicating it is in the final validation phase, with the primary next step being the analysis of endurance test results before release.
+summary: Provides a high-level overview of the project's status, noting that a major refactor has been completed, and the project is now in a verification phase focused on testing server-side scripts before resuming release preparations.
 ---
 # Development Status

 ## Overall Status
-The Stentor project is in its **final validation phase** and is ready for its initial public release, pending analysis of a real-world endurance test.
-The core functionality is complete and has been significantly hardened.
-The project consists of a sophisticated suite of shell scripts for a robust, automated audio transcription pipeline, and comprehensive documentation that allows a technical user to replicate the entire server setup.
+The Stentor project has just completed a **major refactoring phase** to standardize logging and messaging utilities and to introduce a client-side installer.
+The client-side components have been tested and are stable.
+However, this has introduced a new, temporary risk, as the server-side scripts are now in an **unverified state**.
+The project's readiness for public release is now contingent on the successful validation of the entire server-side audio processing pipeline.

 ## Current Focus
-The immediate focus is on **analyzing the logs and performance data** from the ongoing long-duration, real-world endurance test of the complete audio processing pipeline (`queue_processor.sh`).
-This analysis will provide the final confirmation of the system's long-term stability and efficiency.
+The immediate focus is on **testing and verifying the refactored server-side scripts** (`queue_processor.sh`, `process_audio.sh`) on the Stentor droplet to ensure no regressions were introduced.

 ## Key Completed Milestones
+- **Completed major refactor** of all scripts to use centralized logging and messaging utilities.
+- **Created a new `install.sh` script**, significantly simplifying the client-side setup process.
 - Development of a robust, interrupt-resilient queue processing system.
 - Implementation of a full-featured client-side script for audio acquisition and transfer (`yt-dlp` + `sshfs`).
-- Complete implementation of error handling, lock management, automated cleanup (including original source files), flexible model selection, and production-ready timeouts.
 - Creation of a detailed, multi-part documentation suite for server provisioning and setup.
-- Successful completion of all development and feature polish.

 ## Next Steps

-1.  **Analyze Endurance Test Results:** The primary and only remaining task before publication is to complete the analysis of the long-duration test for any final insights into stability and performance.

-2.  **Final Documentation Review:** Conduct a final, rapid review of the user-facing documentation (`README.md` and `/docs`) to ensure it's polished for release.
-This is not a blocker.

-3.  **Publish to GitHub:** Upon satisfactory review of the test results, publish the repository.
+1.  **Test Server-Side Scripts:** This is the primary blocker.
+The entire server-side workflow must be tested to validate the recent changes.

+2.  **Remediate if Necessary:** If testing reveals issues, they must be diagnosed and fixed.

+3.  **Return to Release Path:** Once the server-side scripts are confirmed to be stable, the project will return to its final validation phase, which includes a final documentation review and publication.

 ## Last Updated
-2025-06-19
+2025-07-29